MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/useractivities/MCDUserActivitySessionHistoryItem.md

 ---
 title: MCDUserActivitySessionHistoryItem
 description: This class provides the start and end time that a user was engaged in a particular activity.
-keywords: microsoft, windows, user activities, how-to iOS, how-to iPhone
+keywords: microsoft, windows, user activities, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---

 # class `MCDUserActivitySessionHistoryItem`